Is Gluten-Free

 • Sullying of Naturally Gluten-Free Grains: Part 2

-READ ALSO: Caramel is Gluten-Free
+READ ALSO: Butter is Gluten-Free

 When requesting dishes with sorghum at a café, make certain to get some information about the manner in which it’s set up to ensure it hasn’t come into contact with gluten-containing things or utensils.
 For more tips on eating gluten-free in cafés, download the free Beyond Celiac Dining Tips Sheet.